kool-dev/kool/docs/02-Kool-Cloud/07-Domains-and-HTTPS.md

 All deployed environments will run under HTTPS.
-Kool.dev Cloud will automatically generate certificates for your environment the first time it is deployed using Let'sEncrypt engine.
+Kool.dev Cloud will automatically generate certificates for your environment the first time it is deployed using the Let'sEncrypt engine.

 You always need to provide the environment domain when running a deploy.